openrtb/examples/README.md

 examples
 ========

-Examples of OpenRTB request and responses to support the OpenRTB Specification.
+Examples of OpenRTB requests and responses to support the OpenRTB Specification.